Developer's Guide

 print(f'Successfully extracted {len(successful)}/{len(urls)} pages.')

-The Python version follows the same pattern: loop through URLs, extract data, and add a delay.
+The SDK handles connection management automatically when using a context manager.
+Loop through URLs, extract data, and add a delay between requests.
 Using time.sleep(0.5) between requests is good citizenship—it prevents hitting rate limits and reduces load on target servers.
 Error handling ensures one failure doesn't stop the entire batch.

 -